blabla1337/skf-flask/skf/markdown/knowledge_base/45-knowledge_base--Missing_authentication_or_authorization--.md

-Missing authentication or authorisation
+Missing authentication or authorization
 -------

 **Description:**

-If pages are not properly checked for authentication or authorisation, an attacker could abuse these flaws.
+If pages are not properly checked for authentication or authorization, an attacker could abuse these flaws.
 The consequences are differ per application but may lead to high risk vulnerabilities.